-The purpose of this report is to update the Performance and Audit Committee with an update on the action plan identified from the previously agreed self-assessment of the CIPFA Financial Management Code.
-The original report and resulting plan was present to this committee in June 2023.
+1. The purpose of this report is to provide Performance and Audit Committee with an update on the action plan identified from the previously agreed self-assessment of the CIPFA Financial Management Code.
+The original report and resulting plan was last presented to this committee in June 2024.